 Why: Maintains a healthy oral pH and promotes saliva production.

-Action: Sip water throughout the day, especially after eating or drinking anything, to help strengthen weak enamel naturally.
+Action: Drinking water all through the day, and especially after eating or drinking anything, will help you to strengthen weak enamel naturally.

 How to Fix Thin Enamel on Front Teeth

-Weak enamel doesn’t just harm your teeth—it also dims your smile.
+Weak enamel does not just harm your teeth—it also dims your smile.
 While the fundamental process to strengthen weak enamel naturally through remineralization remains the same, front teeth demand more careful protection.
 They are the most visible part of your smile and, consequently, face direct acid exposure constantly.

 Understanding what causes enamel loss on front teeth is the first step to fixing it.
 The main causes are: